 Working in a similar way to the Home Hub, Lenovo's Smart Display also offers full access to the Google Assistant, along with a touchscreen.

 Available in seven-, eight- and 10-inch variations, the Lenovo is larger than Google's Home Hub, making it ideal for YouTube videos and cooking recipes in the kitchen.
 Unlike The Home Hub, there is a camera for video calls.

 Apple has just one smart speaker, the HomePodiStock

 Finally, we have Siri.
 The original voice assistant has fallen behind in recent years as Amazon and Google have locked horns over control of our smart homes.
 Siri on the iPhone and iPad can perform a range of smart home tasks through Apple's HomeKit platform.
 This includes controlling lights, operating motorized window blinds, adjusting the thermostat and more.

 However, for now at least, Siri on Apple's smart speaker, the HomePod, is limited.

 The HomePod's price was recently cut by $50 to $299Apple

-The HomePod has a lot of weight on its shoulders when it launched in 2017.
+The HomePod had a lot of weight on its shoulders when it launched in 2017.
 It was expected to be a counter strike against the dominant Echo and Google Home speakers.
-And, while it came out of the blocks with impressive sound quality and an ability to hear you clearly no matter how loud music is playing, it's intelligence fell short.
+And, while it came out of the blocks with impressive sound quality and an ability to hear you clearly no matter how loud music is playing, its intelligence fell short.

 What You Need To Know About Smart Speaker Assistants www.youtube.com